MEASURING HAPPINESS BY CHANGING VALUES— (5 Minute Read)–

-TrevorHuffman.com is about my life and about getting out of our comfort zone– in sports, in basketball, in building a tribe and surrounding ourselves with people that want to grow.
+TrevorHuffman.com is about getting out of our own comfort zone– in sports, in basketball, in life, in traveling the world on a budget, in building a tribe and winning the small battles to succeed big.

-Yet, what I really want to talk about is something deeper.
-I want this to be something athletes, coaches, humans, and parents alike can take the darker and lighter side of what I’ve learned from my 20 years of NCAA, NBA, and European experiences.
+Hopefully, this blog can be something athletes, coaches, humans, and parents alike can take something deeper from– something that shows the darker (and lighter) side of what I’ve learned from my experiences.

 In the end, how we help each other get to where we want to go is all I care about talking about.

 Written on April 6th, 2017 in Isla Mujeres, Mexico

 “Here is your cash.
 Good game.
 Keep winning,” the Venezuelan GM says.
 He grins a cheap smile, pops his collar, and sticks out his hand.

 I accept what I know is 10,000 dollars in a manilla envelope.